golang/website/_content/doc/tutorial/generics.md

 <!--{
-  "Title": "Tutorial: Getting started with generics" }-->
+  "Title": "Tutorial: Getting started with generics", "Breadcrumb": true
+}-->

 This tutorial introduces the basics of generics in Go.
 With generics, you can